WICG/import-maps/spec.md

 Additionally, fetching any `import:` URLs will flip this boolean to false.
 (See below.)

-If a `<script type="importmap">` is encountered when _acquiring module import maps_ is false, then the developer has made an error.
-We should signal this at the least via the developer console, and probably also by firing an `error` event on the `<script type="importmap">` element.
+If a `<script type="importmap">` is encountered when _acquiring import maps_ is false, then the developer has made an error.
+We will signal this by firing an `error` event on the `<script type="importmap">` element, and implementations should also display the error in the developer console.

-### Acquiring module import maps
+### Acquiring import maps

-Encountering a `<script type="importmap">` while _acquiring module import maps_ is true will kick off a procedure roughly like this:
+Encountering a `<script type="importmap">` while _acquiring import maps_ is true will kick off a procedure roughly like this:

 1. If it's an external script (i.e. has a `src=""`), fetch it, using the usual "good defaults" of `<script type="module">`.
 (E.g., always UTF-8, "cors" mode, MIME type must match, ...)
   - What should be the MIME type?
 Let's say `application/json+importmap`?
 Maybe accept any JSON MIME type.
 1. Parse the result as JSON into a spec-level struct (see below).
 (Will need to solve [whatwg/infra#159](https://github.com/whatwg/infra/issues/159) as part of this.)
-1. Merge the resulting struct into our realm's **merged module import map** (see below).
+1. Merge the resulting struct into our realm's **merged import map** (see below).

-Any **ongoing fetches of module import maps** are noted, while ongoing, so that `import:` URL fetching can block on them (see below).
+Any **ongoing fetches of import maps** are noted, while ongoing, so that `import:` URL fetching can block on them (see below).

-### module import map spec structure
+### Import map spec structure

 A **specifier map** is a map of `import:` URLs to URLs.

-An **module import map** is a struct with two fields:
+An **import map** is a struct with two fields:

 - **modules**: a specifier map
 - **scopes**: a map of URLs to specifier maps

 Getting from JSON to this structure will involve some URL parsing and type validation.

-### Merging module import maps
+### Merging import maps

 We're looking to do the minimal thing that could work here.
 As such, I propose the following:

-Given two module import maps _A_ and _B_, the merged module import map is a new module import map whose modules are the result of merging _A_'s modules and _B_'s modules, and whose scopes are the result of merging _A_'s scopes and _B_'s scopes.
+Given two import maps _A_ and _B_, the merged import map is a new import map whose modules are the result of merging _A_'s modules and _B_'s modules, and whose scopes are the result of merging _A_'s scopes and _B_'s scopes.
 Here, merging two maps means appending their entries to each other, with any conflicting keys from the first map removed.

 Example: